ay701/Coding_Challenges/README.md

 # Coding_Challenges

-All solutions are based on own approaches + original algorithms
+All solutions are based on own notes + original algorithms

-Nothing is perfect, but I always polish, because organic is great :)
+Nothing's perfect, I always polish, because organic is great :)

 Welcome for any better solutions: ay701@nyu.edu